The Talking Cure

 Join Faber Members for 10% off your first order.

 Christopher Hampton’s The Talking Cure deals with the early years of C.G.
 Jung, and his decision to experiment, using Freud’s controversial new method of psychoanalysis, with a young Russian patient, Sabine Spielrein.
 The success of the experiment and the blossoming of his relationship with Sabine inaugurates, haunts and ultimately poisons Jung’s friendship with Freud; and the ideas and conflicts which engulf the three of them embody, as Jung comes to realize, the destructive forces which are to overwhelm the disastrous century ahead.

-The Talking Cure premièred at the Royal National Theatre in December 2002.
+The Talking Cure premiered at the National Theatre, London, in December 2002.

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.